KenshiDRK/Unflare/README.md

 ## **Unflare**
 A Node.js API service that bypasses Cloudflare protection.
 It uses `puppeteer-real-browser` to automatically solve challenges and returns the necessary cookies and headers for you to make subsequent requests directly to the target website.

+The main idea behind Unflare is that it handles the Cloudflare protection page — the one you see when visiting a site protected by Cloudflare — and returns a valid `cf_clearance` token.
+This token proves the challenge was solved and allows your own scripts or browser to access the page without going through the challenge again.

 **The preferred way to run it is by** using Docker (scroll to the bottom of the Readme)